IgniparousTempest/IgniparousTempest.github.io/_posts/2019-04-24-mediabiasfactcheck-bias.md

 {% include_relative ../assets/2019-04-24-mediabiasfactcheck-bias/difference-chart.md %}

-The above chart shows the left-right score for Media Bias/Fact Check and Ad Fontes Media, the orange Bars are when Media Bias/Fact Check is futher left than Ad Fontes Media, and the blue bars are where Media Bias/Fact Check if futher right than Ad Fontes Media.
+The above chart shows the left-right score for Media Bias/Fact Check and Ad Fontes Media, the orange Bars are when Media Bias/Fact Check is futher left than Ad Fontes Media, and the blue bars are where Media Bias/Fact Check if further right than Ad Fontes Media.
+The data is not normalised.

 This data was collected on the 24th of April 2019 at around 12:00 GMT.